 For more information, see Hot plug handling in Composer HAL.

 Mainline module updates

-Android 12 or higher supports Device Scheduling module, which contains logic that detects whether or not the device is in an idle state, and may be rebooted without user disruption.
+Android 12 or higher supports the Device Scheduling module, which contains logic that detects whether or not the device is in an idle state, and can be rebooted without user disruption.

 Compatible media transcoding

 Compatible media transcoding allows devices to use modern, storage-efficient media formats for video capture, such as HEVC, while maintaining compatibility with apps.
 With this feature, device manufacturers can use HEVC instead of AVC by default to improve video quality while reducing storage and bandwidth requirements.
 For more information, see Compatible Media Transcoding.

 Android 12 offers the ability to hibernate apps that the user doesn't use for a few months, similar to permission auto-revocation.

 See App Hibernation for more information.

 Cgroup Abstraction Layer

 The control group (cgroup) abstraction layer in Android 12